ana-alekseeva/disser_app/README.md

 The key idea of this research is pretty simple.
 Previous scholars supposed that a voter deciding what political party to choose takes into account all the parties participating in a political campaign.
 However, it's not true.
 He or she has its own effective choice set.

 The model that is used in this research allows us to simulate the situation when a voter has some consideration set that we can create artificially.
-It is really appropriate to the Russian political system with restricted number of parties and dominating party "United Russia".
+It is really appropriate to Russian political system with dominating party "United Russia" and restricted opposition.

 So, to see how voters will behave conditioned on artificially created consideration sets try the application!

-It
+Tip:
+Take the plots for democracy political dimension.
+You can interpret the plots in the following way: the more value in ideology (X axis), the more democratic a voter.
+The more value of democracy, the more/less probability that the voter will choose the party.
+That's easy!